If Huckleberry Seed, more known as Huck Seed, isn't an all-time great name for a poker player, we don't know what is.

 Then came the 1994 World Series.
 The event would mark Seed's first gold bracelet in Pot-Limit Omaha and more than $240,000 in tournament winnings.
 If the 1995 WSOP Main Event was a disappointment - he placed 265th overall - then his performance at the 1996 championship more than made up for it.

-That year, in honor of his $1 million Main Event win, Seed's picture joined those of poker's legends on Binion's Wall of Champions.
-Just 27 at the time, Seed brought years of professional poker experience, a composed demeanor and unforgiving card play to the final table where he defeated runner-up Bruce Van Horn.
+That year, in honor of his $1 million Main Event win, Huck Seed's picture joined those of poker's legends on Binion's Wall of Champions.
+Just 27 at the time, Huck Seed brought years of professional poker experience, a composed demeanor and unforgiving card play to the final table where he defeated runner-up Bruce Van Horn.

-With both men all-in, the turn brought a worrisome ace that added a flush draw to Van Horn's list of outs.
+With both men all-in, the turn brought a worrisome A that added a flush draw to Van Horn's list of outs.
 A blank on the river, however, awarded Seed instant millionaire status and assured him a place in poker history.

 At that time, the game didn't enjoy its current popularity and the win was a coup for Seed, who said poker players were just considered gamblers trying to make names for themselves.